-Aya Eliza-Christie, MSN, CNM is very excited to be a fellow at The Midwife Center!
-She has wanted to be a midwife for a long time.
+Aya Eliza-Christie, MSN, CNM has been a staff midwife since late 2018 after completing her fellowship that same year.
 She first earned degrees in Social Work and Latin American Studies from the University of Pittsburgh.
 From 1999 through 2006 she was a counselor in women's health clinics and a community organizer for national and local Reproductive Justice organizations.
 She trained to be a DONA certified community-based doula and worked with the Birth Circle from 2007 through 2011.
 During her time at the Birth Circle, she focused on care for Spanish-speaking families and building community and resource networks for immigrant and refugee families.

-Aya is currently one of The Midwife Center's Ruth Brexendorf Stifel Fellow.
+Aya was The Midwife Center's 12th Ruth Brexendorf Stifel Fellow.
 Learn about the fellowship.